A

 Commission

 This can refer to a fee paid to a broker or agent for negotiating a sale, with the fee usually calculated as a percentage of the policy premium.
-Alternatively, it can mean that the amount earned by an employee is calculated as a percentage of any sales made.
+Alternatively, it can mean that the amount earned by an employee when making a specific sale, and is calculated as a percentage of the price of the sale made.

 Compound interest